MehakKhurana17/Bank-Churn-Classification-Model/README.md

 3. Making predictions from the model

-4. Testing the performance of the model using performance metrics like Accuracy, Precision, Recall, F-1 score and AUC
+4. Testing the performance of the model using performance metrics like Precision, Recall, F-1 score and AUC

 ## 📍Task3 -> Choose the most reliable model